fbpx

 The Frengle is a ridiculously cute pup, and he’s generally quite playful and outgoing.
 His sturdy build and friendly nature make him a great dog for families with children, though he may inherit the beagle’s habit of following his nose instead of commands.
 So, keep him leashed in unfenced areas, no matter how great you think his recall is.

-The Frengle has a short coat that’s easy to maintain, making him a relatively low-maintenance choice among French bulldog mixes.
-Other than occasional brushing to remove shedding hair, bathe him as needed, clip his nails, and clean his ears as needed.
+The Frengle has a short coat that’s easy to maintain, making him a relatively low-maintenance choice among French bulldog mixes, thanks to his need for minimal grooming.
+Other than occasional brushing to remove shedding hair, you’ll only need to bathe him, clip his nails, and clean his ears as needed.
+Thankfully, his parent breeds are also close in size, so he shouldn’t have too many wonky joint issues to worry about, beyond the standard elbow and hip concerns seen in Frenchies.

 6. French Bulldog x Poodle (Froodle/Frenchiepoo)